tkr22777/exp_mono/README.md

 - **LangChain Decision Making**: Multi-step reasoning and decision making using LangChain
 - **Persistent Storage**: Database storage of decision chains and intermediate steps
 - **CLI Interface**: Simple command-line interface for all functionalities
+- **Web Interface**: Browser-based interface for interacting with the LangChain agent
+- **RESTful API**: HTTP API for integrating with other applications

 ## Setup